crisLB/diversity_IJP/README.md

 <p>Note: Regarding the prevalence analysis, the number of host individuals in 3CSPS was 23.
 However, the number of host individuals in 3CSPS in Case 2 (see main text) was 22 because the host 3CSPS23 did not harbour parasites and it was excluded from the diversity analysis.</p>

-<p>REFERENCE
+<p>REFERENCE</p>
-Llopis-Belenguer, C., Pavoine, S., Blasco-Costa, I., Antonio Balbuena, J., 2020.
+<p>Llopis-Belenguer, C., Pavoine, S., Blasco-Costa, I., Antonio Balbuena, J., 2020.
 Assembly rules of helminth parasite communities in grey mullets: combining components of diversity.
 International Journal for Parasitology. https://doi.org/10.1016/j.ijpara.2020.06.006 </p>